inexorabletash/indexeddb-promises/README.md

 Here's a possible incremental evolution of the IDB API to interoperate with promises.
 It can be summarized as three separate but complementary additions to the API:

-* Improve integration with other Promise-based code by adding a `.promise` affordance to `IDBRequest` and a similar `.complete` affordance to `IDBTransaction`
+* Improve integration with other Promise-based code by adding a `.ready` affordance to `IDBRequest` and a similar `.complete` affordance to `IDBTransaction`
 * Extend the transaction lifecycle model by allowing a transaction to _wait_ on a Promise
 * Have cursor iteration methods return the associated request, to allow easier Promise-based iteration.